tkoskine/ahven/README.rst

 This is a minor maintenance release with some new features.

-An addition to existing comfignat based system, there is now very simple GNAT project file provided for Ahven library.
+In addition to existing comfignat based system, there is now very simple GNAT project file provided for Ahven library.

 The framework internals also got some performance increases and smaller memory usage for each test.

+Set_Up and Tear_Down procedures got improvements and fixes.

 Ahven 2.6 (2015-08-30)
 ''''''''''''''''''''''